zainkhatri/mania/README.md

 - 📝 Create journal entries with text and location details
 - 📅 Date selection for your memories
 - 🖼️ Upload and arrange up to 3 images per entry
-- 💾 Download your journal as a beautiful image
+- 💾 Download your journal as a PDF
 - 🎨 Elegant cream and black aesthetic
 - 📱 Responsive design for all devices
+- ⚡ Auto-save functionality for a seamless experience

 ## How to Use